 There are minor pin number differences in the BMS variants, BMS-C, BMS-C2 and BMS-E so there are 3 diagrams.

-Note - The 650X diode relays are different to the GS and are different between ABS and non ABS 650X models.
+650X diode relays are different to the GS plus ABS & non ABS 650X relays are different.

 BMW use 3 diodes in the starter circuits.
 Two are in the Diode Relay and one is encapsulated in a plastic case with spade connectors.

 BMW diodes are ceramic encapsulated diodes, they are brittle and can break.
 In addition BMW use ultrasonic welding which can cause poor connections with vibration, soldering diodes is mechanically more robust.BMW Diode Specifications Alternative Diode Specifications

 Electronics stores stock alternatives to the BMW diodes.